 Where can I get fenugreek?

-Health food stores and online e.g. Amazon, but always check reviews and herb sources carefully.
+Health food stores and online stores: always check reviews and herb sources carefully.

-Fenugreek is widely regarded as helpful for increasing a milk supply however this is not scientifically proven, some mothers felt their milk supply reduced with fenugreek.
+Fenugreek is widely regarded as helpful for increasing a milk supply however some mothers felt their milk supply reduced with fenugreek.
 As with all herbs and medications there can be side effects or interactions with other drugs when taken at medicinal doses and allergic reactions could be possible.
 The transfer of fenugreek into breast milk is not known, some mothers find their babies are fussier or have a tummy upset when they take fenugreek while breastfeeding.
 Always check with your doctor before taking any herb including fenugreek in medicinal doses.